By Gustavoblalmiras • Last updated: March 2026

 - Carry chains or snow socks and practice installing once at home.

-NHTSA specifically recommends abrasive material (sand or kitty litter) as a simple traction solution when stuck.
+NHTSA specifically lists abrasive material (sand or kitty litter) as a simple traction solution when stuck: NHTSA winter driving tips.

-Power plan: how to keep your phone and car alive in extreme cold
+Power plan: keep your phone and your car alive in extreme cold

 A winter kit should assume two power problems: